mosesoak/react-native-conductor/README.md

 #### Nested Conductors

-Animation containers can be nested.
+Animation conductors can be nested.
 This might be helfpul to:
 - more neatly package a subcomponent's animation with it (perhaps making it easier to break out later)
 - split up a conductor that gets too big